- Knox Law Institute

 In order not to be counted for Medicaid purposes, an asset must either be specifically excluded by statute or otherwise unavailable.
 If an asset is specifically excluded, it is said to be “non-countable”.
 Non-countable resources include the following:

 Primary Residence.
 Generally speaking, an applicant’s primary residence is a non-countable (exempt) resource.
 The exemption of the residence applies so long as the applicant, the applicant’s spouse, or a dependent relative lives in the home.
 Temporary absences from the home for such things as trips and hospitalizations do not affect the exclusion of the home if the applicant intends to return to the home.
 An absence from the home of more than six (6) months may be an indication that the home is no longer the applicant’s primary residence.
-However, the home of an institutionalized applicant/recipient that had been used as his/her principal place of residence before he/she was institutionalized will be excluded as a resource if the institutionalized applicant/recipient states in writing that it is his/her intent to return to the home or if the home remains the principal place of residence for his/her spouse or dependent relative.
+However, the home of an institutionalized applicant/recipient that had been used as their principal place of residence before they were institutionalized will be excluded as a resource if the institutionalized applicant/recipient states in writing that it is their intent to return to the home or if the home remains the principal place of residence for their spouse or dependent relative.
 If the person is incapable of providing the information, statements of intent to return from a person with authority to act on behalf of the institutionalized spouse (e.g., an agent under a power of attorney) are acceptable.

 Household Goods and Personal Effects.
 Household goods and personal effects are resources that are not counted (are excluded) for the purpose of determining Medicaid eligibility.
 Personal effects include, but are not limited to, clothing, jewelry, items of personal care, recreational equipment, musical instruments and hobby items.

 Burial Spaces and Irrevocable Burial Reserves.
 Burial spaces and irrevocable burial reserves are generally excluded resources for determining Medicaid eligibility.
-Burial spaces for the applicant and his/her immediate family are excluded.
+Burial spaces for the applicant and their immediate family are excluded.
 Irrevocable burial reserves are excluded, provided that the funds for the burial reserve are deposited with a financial institution or a funeral director under a written agreement stating that the funds cannot be withdrawn before the death of the named beneficiary.

 Life Insurance Policies.
 Life insurance owned by the applicant, up to a maximum face value of $1,500 for each insured person, is excluded.
 If the life insurance of an insured person has a total face value in excess of $1,500, then only the cash surrender value in excess of $1,000 shall be considered a countable resource to the owner.